Chapter Twenty Two - A Desperate Escape

 That was good; sound carried reasonably well and the low spot in the tunnel had not completely filled.
 They could talk in the tunnel.
 Wolf turned his flashlight off, closed his eyes, and waited.
 While he waited he meditated some more.
 When he was ready he opened his eyes and looked ahead.
 He stared until he thought he saw something, maybe a dark gray patch in the distance.
 He couldn't be sure; so he closed his eyes again and meditated some more.
 When he was ready he opened his eyes and stared until he saw it again.
 He closed one eye, then the other.
 He had indeed seen something.
 It must be daytime now.
 He made the most important decision in his life.
 He gave the rope five hard pulls and yelled, "Go!"

 Wolf felt the tension on the rope ease up; Sally was in the tunnel.
 He continued trying to keep a steady tension to the rope.
-Sally seemed to move faster than he could.
-She was smaller than he was.
+Sally seemed to move faster than he could; she being smaller than him.
 He pulled the rope three times and it went tight.
 Sally was still on the line so he pulled five times and the tension relaxed.
 He started crawling again.
 He repeated the drill several times to take a break and to check on her.

 The line went tight on him and he stopped.
 He gave one hard pull which was answered the same way.
 She must be at the water.
 He yelled, "Water?"